Forearm Implants in New York, NY

 The forearms are a visible part of the body even when a person is dressed modestly.
 The hands are an extension of these features and are used to gesture and perform everyday tasks, mostly functioning at the front and sides of the body.
 The forearms may be scrutinized by professional modeling and bodybuilding industry professionals more so because they may support or detract from the body’s muscular harmony.
 Each component of the male physique is important to one’s overall looks.
 Undersized forearms that do not align with the look of the upper arms can cause the body to appear imbalanced.
 Forearm implant surgery, performed by Dr. Douglas Steinbrech at his New York City practice, offers men the symmetry and balance that they cannot achieve through regular workouts.

-A Total Arm Makeover
+Forearm Implants: A Total Arm Makeover

 Forearm implants will increase the look of the muscles in the forearm area, but they will not add curvature elsewhere.
 In fit patients who seek additional sculpting to the upper body, Dr. Steinbrech also performs implants of the biceps, triceps, deltoids (arms) and pecs (chest).
-Area liposuction will make the muscles appear more visible below the skin and can be performed on its own or as part of an implant surgery.
+Area liposuction will make the muscles appear more visible below the skin and can be performed on its own or as part of implant surgery.
 While it is not advisable to undergo plastic surgery as a way to tone the body in lieu of getting regular exercise, the two methods can produce optimal results and ensure that each patient looks and feels great.
-Muscular implants should be seen as a final option to cosmetic improvement after more conservative treatment plans have been explored.
+Muscular implants should be seen as a final option for cosmetic improvement after more conservative treatment plans have been explored.

 How is Forearm Implant Surgery Performed?